Working-Title-MSFS-Mods/fspackages/docs/workingtitle-g3000/README.md

 - \[NavMap\] Roads and airspaces are currently not available to display.
 The way the game loads data for these features is unreliable at best, and more time is needed to come up with a satisfactory solution to rendering them.
 Expect them to be added back at a later date.
 - \[NavMap\] The flight plan renderer currently does not draw turn anticipation arcs or turn to intercept legs.
 These will be added later.
 - \[NavMap\] All airport waypoints are shown as if they are serviced, regardless of whether they actually are.
 This is because waypoint data from the game is currently missing this information.
+- \[NavMap\] Airport waypoint symbols will only show around a certain geographic distance from the center of the map (this does not apply to airports that are part of the active flight plan).
+This is due to the way the game searches for airports (the number of results is limited for performance reasons and there is no option to filter the search e.g. by size to reduce the performance penalty).

 ### FAQ
 - **Q**: I copied the mod folder to my Community folder but don't get any of the new features.
 What do I do?